csula/cs3220-spring-2018/notes/exercises/exercise.md

 * Create a table component
 	* Display a list of recipes
 	* Create a image component
-		* Show a food image!
+		* Show a food image
 * Create a form component
 	* Form to create a new recipes
-	* Remember to use the button we created earlier above!
+	* Remember to use the button we created earlier above
 * Push changes to Github pages
 * In the Github page, it should display all components created above.